calii23/james/README.md

  - [ ] Optimize the implementation
  - [ ] Test it again (repeat the last steps if required)
  - [ ] Build a final prototype
+ - [ ] Designing the app properly
+ - [ ] Create an icon for the app
+ - [ ] Build a helper tool to for easier setup of the NodeMCU
+ - [ ] Support iPad and Mac Catalyst for the app